-When the Taiwan eID Applet CC application is loaded on the Platform at Phase 5; the entity responsible of the loading is the manufacturer:
+When the LDS application is loaded on the Platform at Phase 5; the entity responsible of the loading is the manufacturer:

-- The Manufacturer (phase 5) loads the Taiwan eID Applet CC application code (ii) creates the eMRTD application, and (iii) equips travel document's chips with pre-personalization Data. - The pre-personalised travel document together with the IC Identifier is securely delivered from the Manufacturer to the Personalization Agent.
+- The Manufacturer (phase 5) loads the LDS application code (ii) creates the eMRTD application, and (iii) equips travel document's chips with pre-personalization Data. - The pre-personalised travel document together with the IC Identifier is securely delivered from the Manufacturer to the Personalization Agent.
 The Manufacturer also provides the relevant parts of the guidance documentation to the Personalization Agent (AGD_PRE).

-When the Taiwan eID Applet CC application is loaded on the Platform at Phase 6; the entity responsible of the loading is the Personalization Agent:
+When the LDS application is loaded on the Platform at Phase 6; the entity responsible of the loading is the Personalization Agent:

-- ➤ The Personalization Agent (phase 6) loads the Taiwan eID Applet CC application code (ii) creates the eMRTD application, and (iii) equips travel document's chips with prepersonalization Data. - The MRTD is also personalized, in this step, as defined in the chapter 3.5.3. - The personalization phase can also occur in phase 7, by the Issuer.
+- The Personalization Agent (phase 6) loads the LDS application code (ii) creates the eMRTD application, and (iii) equips travel document's chips with pre-personalization Data. - > The MRTD is also personalized, in this step, as defined in the chapter 3.5.3. - The personalization phase can also occur in phase 7, by the Issuer.

-When the Taiwan eID Applet CC application is loaded on the Platform at Phase 7; the entity responsible of the loading is the issuer, the Prepersonalization and the personalisation of the MRTD is under the Issuer responsibility.
+When the LDS application is loaded on the Platform at Phase 7; the entity responsible of the loading is the issuer, the Prepersonalization and the personalisation of the MRTD is under the Issuer responsibility.
 All required information is securely given (application code and AGD_PRE and AGD_OPE).
 The loading follows Platform requirements as defined in the COSMO V8.1-N Application Loading Protection Guidance [55].

-Step Possible operations Required document form the platform Required document form the application Step 5 MRD Manufacturer (Prepersonalizer) Loading and Prepersonalization COSMO V8.1-N Application Loading Protection Guidance [55] Application code Personalization Manual [60] Step 6 Loading and Prepersonalization and personalisation COSMO V8.1-N Application Loading Protection Guidance [55] Application code Personalization Manual [60] Step 7 Loading and Prepersonalization and personalisation COSMO V8.1-N Application Loading Protection Guidance [55] Application code Personalization Manual [60] User Manual [61]
+Step Possible operations Required document Required documer form the platform form the applicatio Step 5 MRD Manufacturer (Prepersonalizer) Loading and Prepersonalization COSMO V8.1-N Application Loading Protection Guidance [55] Application code Personalization Manual [60] Step 6 Loading and Prepersonalization and personalisation COSMO V8.1-N Application Loading Protection Guidance [55] Application code Personalization Manual [60] Step 7 Loading and Prepersonalization and personalisation COSMO V8.1-N Application Loading Protection Guidance [55] Application code Personalization Manual [60] User Manual [61]